skippyr/river-dreams/README.md

 If you want to implement your own version of River Dreams, I would highly appreciate if you do it in a fork.
 Just remember to include credits to the original work and its original license.

+## See Also

+Thanks to [unixorn](https://github.com/unixorn), River Dreams is now available in the [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) repository.
+It hosts a lot of other cool ZSH themes, plugins, frameworks and more.
+So what about going there to see what else you like?

 ## License

 River Dreams is released under the MIT License.
-You can refer to the license as the `LICENSE` in the root directory of this repository.
+You can refer to the license as the file [`LICENSE`](https://github.com/skippyr/river_dreams/blob/main/LICENSE) in the root directory of this repository.

 Copyright (c) 2023, Sherman Rofeman.
 MIT License.